Filtering Objects and Jobs

 Properties: Search by properties.
 The filter bar automatically provides properties available on objects within the current folder

-When you filter on anything other than the current folder, you will get results from many different places in the project.
-The folders is be displayed in a lighter gray font and some actions are be unavailable (such as creating a new workflow or folder), but otherwise functionality remains the same as in the normal data view.
+When filtering on anything other than the current folder, results appear from many different places in the project.
+The folders appear in a lighter gray font and some actions are unavailable (such as creating a new workflow or folder), but otherwise functionality remains the same as in the normal data view.

 Filtering Jobs and Analyses